-The following limits for Cloud VPN apply to Virtual Private Cloud (VPC) networks.
+The following limits for Cloud Router apply to Virtual Private Cloud (VPC) networks.
 Unless otherwise stated, these limits cannot be increased.

 For more information about these limits, including metrics that you can use to understand your current limits and usage, see Check quotas and limits in Troubleshooting.

-Maximum number of unique destinations for learned routes that can be applied to subnets in a given region by Cloud VPNs from different regions
+Maximum number of assured unique destinations for learned routes that can be applied to subnets in a given region by Cloud Routers from different regions

 Learned route example